The Family Educational Rights and Privacy Act (FERPA) affords students certain rights with respect to their education records.

 These rights are included in the college Policies section in Appendix XVII.

 Students of Housatonic Community College are expected to do their own work on assignments, laboratory exercises, quizzes, examinations and any other academic work.
-Academic dishonesty ultimately injures the individual and depreciates the value of grades received by other students.
 Cheating in any form is viewed by the faculty, the students and the administration as a most serious offense.
 See The Board of Regents Student Code of Conduct, Part D in Appendix I.

-Academic dishonesty can result in your receiving an "F" grade on the paper or exam in question, an "F" grade in the course.
+Academic dishonesty can result in your receiving an “F” grade on the paper or exam in question and/or an “F” grade in the course.
 “F” penalties are invoked by faculty members.
-Academic dishonesty can result in suspension from college, or expulsion from college.
-The last two penalties - suspension or expulsion from college - can only be invoked through the Academic Dean.
-Faculty members may invoke the first two penalties - an "F" grade on the paper or exam in question or an "F" grade in the course.
+Academic dishonesty can result in suspension from college or expulsion from college.
+The last two penalties can only be invoked through the Academic Dean.

-Faculty members try to explain to students exactly what is meant by academic dishonesty and plagiarism and what the penalties are at the beginning of the semester.
-If you are unsure of what the policy is or whether an activity might be considered academic dishonesty or plagiarism, it is wise to consult with the faculty member prior to undertaking the action or submitting the paper.
+Faculty members explain to students exactly what is meant by academic dishonesty and plagiarism and what the penalties are at the beginning of the semester.
+If you have any question on these issues, consult with the faculty member prior to undertaking the action or submitting the paper.